joerncodes/obsidian-expiring-notes/README.md

 As this plugin is currently in early development, you can use [BRAT](https://github.com/TfTHacker/obsidian42-brat) to install it.
 Use the path `joerncodes/obsidian-expiring-notes`.

-If you're interested in helping to make Expiring Notes a finished product, please see [Contributing][#contributing].
+If you're interested in helping to make Expiring Notes a finished product, please see [Contributing](#contributing).

 ## How to make a note expire